ryssbowh/craft-themes/DEVELOPERS.md

 There are 10 types of fields defined by this plugin.

-5 "new" fields, which can have their own displayers :
+5 "themes" fields, created by this plugin, which can have their own displayers :

 - Author : handles the author of an entry
 - File : handles the file of an asset